x-zang/tutorial-gatk4-rnaseq-germline-snps-indels/README.md

 #### **Edit `gatk4-rna-best-practices.wdl` file**

 I'm not sure if this step is necessary or correct, but it worked for me (version `gatk4-rnaseq-germline-snps-indels-1.0.0`).
+Read the following instructions, or directly replace the original one with my edited `.wdl` (version 1.0.0,  see [this](https://github.com/x-zang/gatk4-rnaseq-germline-snps-indels/blob/master/gatk4-rna-best-practices.wdl)).

 Search `BedToIntervalList ` in the `gatk4-rna-best-practices.wdl` file.
 You can see a block of code like the following.